doitintl/aws-templates-ecs/cloudformation/README.md

    aws cloudformation create-stack --stack-name NetworkStack --template-body file://networking_infra.yaml
    ```

-   **note:** The name you give the stack will need to be used as a parameter in the ECS Cluster Stack.

 3. Create the **ECS Cluster Stack**

    ```
-   aws cloudformation create-stack --stack-name myECSCluster --template-body file://ecs_resources.yaml --parameters NAME_OF_NETWORK_STACK
+   aws cloudformation create-stack --stack-name myECSCluster --template-body file://ecs_resources.yaml --parameters NetworkStack
    ```

+  **note:** The name of the NetworkStack was used as a parameter in the ECS Cluster Stack.
+If the name is changed in NetworkStack you must use same in the parameter of the ECS Cluster Stack.

 # Additional Resources